rustnew/rustnew/README.md

 ## Currently

 Building **Custom-Ai-Ops**, a reference architecture for sovereign AI infrastructure — an open-source, turnkey MLOps platform designed to run efficiently on mid-tier GPU hardware (RTX A2000/A4000), cutting reliance on hyperscalers while keeping data local and cost-controlled.
+At the same time, I'm deepening my theoretical foundations through my MSc in Data Science & AI, bridging academic research with industrial AI engineering.

 **Active R&D:** Prefill/Decode disaggregation with Rust sidecars · GPU cost-model compilers (NEURAX) · Edge-AI on ARM.